-We know you’re anxious to complete your foursquare SWOT analysis template, but before you start brainstorming, we thought we’d look at how this process came to be.
+We know you’re anxious to complete your SWOT matrix, but before you start brainstorming, we thought we’d look at how this process came to be.

-While there is some debate over who came up with the SWOT analysis, most research suggests that Stanford professor Albert Humphrey was the father of this process.
+While there is some debate over who came up with it, most research suggests that Stanford professor Albert Humphrey was the father of this process.

 How did the strategy come about?